tmobile/magentaA11y/_checklist-native/toggle-switch.md

 	- Only the container class is an accessible element `isAccessibilityElement=true` and announces all elements in one announcement  This makes child elements no longer accessible by screen reader
 - **Android Tips**
 	- ViewGroup
-	- Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
+	- Set the container objects `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement

 ### State